 - 1/2 cup of butter

 - Make syrup.
 Boil 1 & 1/2 cups of sugar and the water together.
 Reduce until thickened into a syrupy consistency.
-Remove from burner and add 2 cups of rose petals to syrup.
+Remove from burner, let cool slightly (enough to make sure the petals don’t COOK when you add them) then add 2 cups of rose petals to syrup.
 Let cool completely, then strain the liquid from the petals.
 Now you’ve got rose syrup.

 Directions for Cupcakes